madeline-eppley/lotterhoslabprotocols/freezer.md

 Click on "Manage Alarm"

 Disable the alarm for an hour or so (there is a max that is allowable, but not sure what it is).

+Please be careful not to let the temperature drop while you are loading samples.
+If the temperature reaches -65C, wait until it gets back up to -75C before you load more samples.
+It puts a lot of stress on the freezer.

-If you plan to defrost the freezer, we need to contact Dennis Todd to request a 24hr+ freezer alarm shutoff.
+## If you plan to defrost the freezer

+we need to contact Dennis Todd to request a 24hr+ freezer alarm shutoff.

 ![](img/freezerimage.png)